I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_usbd_stream_information.md

 `StreamID`

 Stream identifier.
 The open-static streams request obtains stream identifiers that are assigned by the USB driver stack.

+`MaximumTransferSize`

+Maximum transfer size (in bytes) that a client driver can send in a single URB for an I/O transfer to the stream.

+`PipeFlags`

+Reserved.
+Do not use.

 ## Remarks
 A client driver allocates an array of  <b>USBD_STREAM_INFORMATION</b> structures and sends it in an open-streams request (URB_FUNCTION_OPEN_STATIC_STREAMS).
 Upon completion, the USB driver stack retrieves stream information and populates each <b>USBD_STREAM_INFORMATION</b> structure with stream information.
 The stream identifiers returned by the request are sequential and start at 1.